Nickchapman3773/Uranium-Fever/docs/frequentlyaskedquestions.md

   - No. Overwolf causes the game to crash.

 - **Pagefile - Should I increase the pagefile size for New Vegas?**
-  - No. Fallout: New Vegas has a 3.9GB memory limit, so increasing the pagefile won’t prevent memory-related crashes.
+  - No. Fallout: New Vegas has a 3.9GB memory limit, meaning that the pagefile will not even be used prior to memory-related crashes.

 - **Parse Errors - Are parse errors during installation an issue?**
   - No, as long as the installer shows "Complete" at the end.